• Skip to main content

 1. Opening prayer (Based on the organization hosting the meeting)

-2. Opening speech/remarks (This is usually given by the chairman of the meeting)
+2. Opening speech/remarks (The chairman of the meeting usually gives this)

 3. Courtesies and apologies